U.S. EPA REGION 5

 PACKAGING CORP.
 OF AMERICAEPA ID# MID980794747

 Site DescriptionThe 50-acre Packaging Corporation of America (PCA) site, located in Manistee County, Michigan, was a waste disposal area that contained eight lagoons.
 PCA operated a pulping mill to produce materials for corrugated boxes.
 Spent cooking liquor was discharged into the unlined lagoons.
 Wastes percolated from the lagoons, discoloring and contaminating the underlying aquifer.
 The contaminated plume discharges into Manistee Lake.
 The Manistee River connects the Lake with Lake Michigan, which is located three miles from the plume.
 The groundwater contains phenol and heavy metals.
 Under a May 1985 Consent Order with the United States Environmental Protection Agency (U.S. EPA), PCA completed the Remedial Investigation and Feasibility Study on June 1, 1992.

 Site ResponsibilityThis site is being addressed through federal and potentially responsible parties' actions.

 Threats and ContaminantsGroundwater contains phenols and heavy metals, including chromium and lead.
 People in the area of the site could be exposed to hazardous contaminants through the groundwater.
 Manistee Lake is receiving and will continue to receive most of the contaminant plume from the PCA site.
 There is evidence that the dewatered lagoons and their surrounding areas are used for hunting, fishing, and by recreational vehicles.

 Community InvolvementU.S.
-EPA and representatives for the State of Michigan have been available for informal community forums.
+EPA has been available for informal community forums.
 There have not been any problems or concerns communicated to U.S. EPA by the community for the past several years.